 I sat up completely and put my feet on the wooden floor…it was not freezing cold.
-To my delight, Abby had remembered to turn the heat up!
-Remarkably she only gets this right about 4 out of 7 days.
+To my delight…Abby had remembered to turn the heat up this morning.

-But…today the floor was toasty warm and I was hapy.
+But…I digress…today the floor was toasty warm and therefore…I was happy.

 Stella wandered back from the bathroom and sat down next to me.
 She also looked at the mirror.

-“Does drinking alcohol age a person?”
+“Doesn’t drinking alcohol age a person?”